esphome/esphome-docs/components/lvgl.rst

 **ESPHome fonts**

 In ESPHome you can also use a :ref:`font configured in the normal way<display-fonts>`, conversion will be done while building the binary.
-This has the advantage that you can define custom sets of glyphs of any size, with icons or diacritic characters of your choice, for any language, from any TrueType/OpenType font.
+This has the advantage that you can define custom sets of glyphs of any size, with icons or diacritic characters of your choice, for any language, from any TrueType/OpenType font, using less flash space because you don't need to include all glyphs for all sizes you wish to use.

 Check out :ref:`lvgl-cook-icontext`, :ref:`lvgl-cook-iconstat` and :ref:`lvgl-cook-iconbatt` in the Cookbook for examples how to play with texts and icons using various TrueType/OpenType fonts.